-In 2023, we had approximately 8.7 million Monthly Unique Users, 129.5 million Traffic sessions, over 1.7 million Applications for financial product purchases and 0.6 million Approved Applications in our five current markets, compared to approximately 7.8 million Monthly Unique Users, 113.7 million Traffic sessions, over 1.3 million Applications for financial product purchases and 0.4 million Approved Applications from these markets in 2022.
+In 2023, we had approximately 8.7 million Monthly Unique Users, 129.5 million Traffic sessions, over 1.7 million Applications for financial product purchases and 0.6 million Approved Applications in our five markets, compared to approximately 7.8 million Monthly Unique Users, 113.7 million Traffic sessions, over 1.3 million Applications for financial product purchases and 0.4 million Applications from these markets in 2022.
 In addition, in 2023, we published over 190 articles per month on our blogs, and over 6.7 million articles on our platforms were read per month by our users, as measured by page views.
-In 2023, 70% of our Traffic sessions and 74% of our Monthly Unique Users engaged with our online platforms organically through this rich and trend-relevant content.
+During the first half of 2024, the number of our Monthly Unique Users decreased to approximately 8.1 million.
+59% of our Traffic sessions and 64% of our Monthly Unique Users engaged with our online platforms organically through unpaid channels in the first half of 2024.
 The volume of user activities on our platforms provides visibility into our future growth and has also encouraged us to continue to improve user experience and drive up conversions.